-DMF administrative filesystems and directories
+DMF administrative directories

-The set of filesystems and directories in which DMF stores databases, log files, journal files, and temporary file directories.
-The DMF configuration file specifies these filesystems using the following parameters:
+The directories in which DMF stores databases, log files, journal files, and temporary files.
+The DMF configuration file specifies these directories using the following parameters:

-'''

-HOME_DIR

-JOURNAL_DIR

-SPOOL_DIR

-TMP_DIR

-MOVE_FS

-CACHE_DIR

-STORE DIRECTORY

-'''
+HOME_DIR JOURNAL_DIR SPOOL_DIR TMP_DIR MOVE_FS CACHE_DIR STORE_DIRECTORY

 DMF daemon

 The program that accepts requests to migrate data, communicates with the operating system kernel in order to maintain a file's migration state, determines the destination of migrated data, and requests the return of offline copies.